DoRightThingWill/DataStructureByJava/readme.md

-## this is notes taken via learning Data Structure Design and Analysis by Java

-** I am going to introduce implementations of several very popular data structure
+## I am going to introduce implementations of several very popular data structure, and please feel free to fork if you like it

 ## array basics